russelltankl/ME592X/Assignment_4/README.md

  * Version mismatch for Keras and Tensorflow in the cluster.
    * For MobileNet, it requires the latest version of Keras, 2.1.5 and Tensorflow 1.7.0 for DepthwiseConv.
    * In the cluster, there is a conflict with PYTHONPATH when upgrading versions.
 Basically when we update, it doesn't update the path to use the newest update.
+   * We changes the [utils.py](https://github.com/russelltankl/ME592X/blob/master/Assignment_4/utils.py) (from the dronet repo) and [image.py](https://github.com/russelltankl/ME592X/blob/master/Assignment_4/image.py) (from personal python lib) to make it work.

   * Remotely connect to Turtlebot
+    * Currently, Turtlebot is connected to a monitor, keyboard and mouse.
+    * We want to remotely control Turtlebot so it could freely roam around and hopefully it doesn't crash and burn.

   * Killing Turtlebot
     * The motivation to do this was because we wanted a purely python 3.6 without 2.7 in Ubuntu 14.04.2, due to possible version mismatch when dealing with the latest Keras and Tensorflow for model inference.